 If you took a blanket approach to data security, you would give every piece of information equal treatment, completely securing the most mundane data up to the information that requires restrictive security.
 This is clearly not the best way to do things; it uses up a lot of resources and creates unnecessary work.

 With defense-in-depth, you are not only tailoring your security practices to the requirements of each piece of data, but you are also set up multiple lines of defense.
-While it is nice to think that we can protect ourselves from a data breach fully, there is always a risk of breach.
+While it is nice to think that we can protect ourselves from a data breach fully, there is always a risk of a breach.
 The multilayered approach offers additional protection so if one line of protection fails, there are still others in place.